Required Core Courses (23 credit hours):

 - STAT 6801 (4 cr. hrs.)
 Statistical Theory I

 - STAT 6802 (4 cr. hrs.)
 Statistical Theory II

 - Students cannot get elective credit for both MATH 5221 & 5251 (only one will count)

-By the end of the Autumn semester of the second year each student must have selected a thesis advisor, and submitted an Math Change Advisor 2013 [pdf] to the Graduate Office.
+By the end of the Autumn Semester of the second year each student must select a thesis advisor, and submit a Change of Advisor Form to the Math Graduate Office.
 The thesis advisor needs to be a mathematics department faculty member of category M level or higher.
-Typically (but not necessarily) this is the mathematics mentor for the summer internship.
-Thesis research and writing will occur during the second year, and should be completed at the end of the Spring break of the second year.
-During this time students should generally be signed up for MATH 6999 with the supervising Masters Faculty Advisor (Thesis).
+Typically (but not necessarily) this is the mathematics mentor for the summer project.
+Thesis research and writing will occur during the second year, and should be completed at the end of the Spring Break of the second year.
+During this time students should generally be signed up for with the supervising Master's Faculty Advisor (Thesis).

 - MATH 6999 (1 + cr. hrs.)
 Graduate Thesis Research